-Millet and Greens Salad: In this recipe, the vegetables (arugula and asparagus) are the star players and the millet is more of an accessory, along with dried cherries and fresh basil.
+In this recipe, the vegetables (arugula and asparagus) are the star players and the millet is more of an accessory, along with dried cherries and fresh basil.

-Mediterranean Couscous, Swiss Chard, and Peppers: Swiss chard, it’s time to move into the spotlight and share the love with that media-hog, kale.
+Swiss chard, it’s time to move into the spotlight and share the love with that media-hog, kale.

-Tomato, Zucchini, and Bulgur Salad: This one is kind of tabbouleh-ish.
+This one is kind of tabbouleh-ish.
 Keep it in mind when tomatoes and zucchini flood the markets.

-Sesame-Honey Quinoa and Carrot Salad with Sliced Avocado: It’s full of great textures, and tossed with a slightly Asian dressing.
+It’s full of great textures, and tossed with a slightly Asian dressing.
 And topped with avocados, which is always an added bonus.